 Libra Film also produced the 2012 Best European Short Film at the EFA Awards, Superman, Spiderman or Batman, by Tudor Giurgiu, awarded at many international festivals worldwide (Aspen, Munich, Valladolid etc.).

-Libra Film is the only Romanian production company which has been granted twice (2009 and 2011) development support by MEDIA Program of EU for its slate of projects including features and documentaries.
+Libra Film is the only Romanian production company which has been granted three times (2009, 2011 and 2014) development support by the Creative Europe programme – MEDIA of the European Union for its slate of projects including features and documentaries.